Vanilla: Artificial vanilla

 Most artificial vanilla products contain vanillin, which can be produced synthetically from lignin, a natural polymer found in wood.
 Most synthetic vanillin is a byproduct from the pulp used in papermaking, in which the lignin is broken down using sulfites or sulfates.
 However, vanillin is only one of 171 identified aromatic components of real vanilla fruits.

 The orchid species Leptotes bicolor is used as a natural vanilla replacement in Paraguay and southern Brazil.

 In 1996 the US Food and Drug Administration cautioned that some vanilla products sold in Mexico were made from the cheaper tonka bean which as well as vanillin also contains the toxin coumarin.
 They advised consumers to always check the ingredients label and avoid suspiciously cheap products.

 Nonplant vanilla flavoring

 In the United States, castoreum, the exudate from the castor sacs of mature beavers, has been approved by the Food and Drug Administration as a food additive, often referenced simply as a "natural flavoring" in the product's list of ingredients.
-It is used in both food and beverages, especially as vanilla and raspberry flavoring, with a total annual U.S. production of less than 300 pounds.
+It is used in both food and beverages, especially as vanilla and raspberry flavoring, with a total annual US production of less than 300 lb.
 It is also used to flavor some cigarettes and in perfume-making, and is used by fur trappers as a scent lure.